 Additionally to many recordings with the Vienna Symphony Orchestra he has recorded Theme and Variations for Clarinet and Strings by Jean Francaix for Camerata Tokyo.
 Recently added was also a CD with the Concertino for Violin and Clarinet by Vítězslava Kaprálová.

 Since 1996, Reinhard Wieser heads his studio in the Music and Arts University of the City of Vienna (MUK).
-His students play in major orchestras in Europe and are teaching in many countries.
+His former students play in major orchestras in Europe and are teaching in many countries.
 He has hosted numerous master classes in Austria, Germany, Spain (Valencia, Santiago de Compostela), Malta, Venezuela, Japan and the USA (Bloomington Jacobs School of Music, Michigan State University).